btihen/btihen_dev/content/posts/ruby/ruby_3_x_ractor/index.md

 projects: []
 ---

-PS - the supervision section needs work - I don't fully understand and have code working as I expect.

 ## Intro

 Ruby has threads, but fundamentally they offer only concurrency and share all objects (which requires a lot of care).
 Adding Mutex helps with safety, but you are still limited to concurrency.

 Ractors (Ruby Actors) provide object safety and allow full parallel computing.

 **NOTE:** Ractors are still considered experimental - as of Ruby 3.2 - so use at your own risk in production environments.
+BUT I HAVEN'T FOUND ANY PROBLEMS!

 ## Ractor Overview